cgq-qgc/pyhelp/docs/installation.rst

 Install with Conda
 ---------------------------------

+.. warning:: This installation method is currently only supported for the
+             Windows 64bits plateform.

 The easiest method to install a released version of PyHELP on Windows is with Conda.
 To do so, you will need first to download and install the `Anaconda distribution`_ on your computer.